malcolmxsc/k8s-monitoring-stack/README.md

 ## 🧪 LLM Evaluation Service

-The application can now run on-device sentiment evaluations using DJL with the Hugging Face `distilbert-base-uncased-finetuned-sst-2-english` model.
+The application can now run on-device sentiment evaluations using DJL with the packaged `ai.djl.pytorch:distilbert` sentiment model (bundled DistilBERT fine-tuned on SST-2).
 Results are published as metrics/logs alongside request traces.

 1. **Enable the feature**
    - Set `EVALUATION_ENABLED=true` (env var) or add `evaluation.enabled=true` to application configuration.